automorph-org/automorph/docs/Overview.md

 client.call[String]("hello")("some" -> "world", "n" -> 1)
 ```

-*Note*: Mundane parts are omitted and can be found in the [Quickstart](https://automorph.org/docs/Quickstart) example.
+*Note*: Mundane parts of the code are omitted and can be found in the [Quickstart](https://automorph.org/docs/Quickstart) example.

 ### [API](https://automorph.org/api/automorph.html)